jmf1988/ytdash/README.md

 Recommended and default player is mpv >=0.28 but any player that can play from pipe should work, configured correctly.

-MPV player tips: Shift + I to see video and audio live details.
+MPV player tips: Shift + I keys to see video and audio live details, "q" to close the player, "m" to mute, "/" and "*" for volume control.

 Recommended ffmpeg >=4.0 ( or better the tiny specific ffmpeg x86_64 build from this repo.)